Vs. 1, The Love of Jesus Christ.

-PAS meaning every or all is a nominative pronominal adjective acting like a pronoun, therefore “of you” is added to address the entire group in the room.
+PAS – πᾶς (pas) meaning, “every or all” is a nominative pronominal adjective acting like a pronoun; therefore, “of you” is added to address the entire group in the room.

-“For this reason”, DIA HOUTOS, is literally because of this, meaning because of this knowledge Jesus did something or in this case said something.
-Principle: knowledge is power that leads to action, doing or saying a right thing in a right way.
+Principle: Knowledge is power that leads to action, doing, or saying a right thing in a right way.

-“He said, ‘not all of you are clean'” is LEGO HOTI (that) OUK PAS KATHAROS EIMI meaning, “He said that not all are clean”.
+“He said, “not all of you are clean”” is LEGO – λέγω (leg’-o) HOTI – ὅτι (hot’-ee) (that) OUK PAS KATHAROS EIMI meaning, “He said that not all are clean.”
 This again refers to Judas Iscariot as an unbeliever.
 Judas never came to the saving knowledge of Jesus Christ as the Messiah.

 Our Lord repeats this message a third time in verse 18 making is completely understood that not everyone in the room was a believer.

-So in grace our Lord gives Judas one last chance for salvation even though He knows Judas’ hard heart.
-That is a good lesson for us all.
+So, in grace, our Lord gives Judas one last chance for salvation even though He knows Judas’ hard heart.
+That is a good lesson for all of us.
 Never make up your mind about someone’s faith.
-Always continue to present the gospel and let God take it from there.
+Always continue to present the gospel, and let God take it from there.